Skip to content

 double Lon);

-[StructField] accepts Title, Description, Unit, Minimum, and Maximum.
+[StructField] accepts Title, Description, Unit, Minimum, Maximum, and WriteOnly — the last marks a member as a secret (see Secrets).

 Structs used as service-element values must be flat: